 With the onset of the COVID-19 pandemic, the supply chain in healthcare was forced to evolve at an unprecedented rate to keep up with the rapidly transforming demand dynamic.
 In healthcare, supply chain management witnessed a paradigm shift in the logistical landscape that forced healthcare organizations to look at innovation to survive.
-No longer will traditional legacy systems of supply chain healthcare be sufficient.
+No longer will traditional legacy systems of supply chain manufacturing in healthcare be sufficient.
 Healthcare supply chain solutions of the new age need to adopt a resilient and robust framework to keep up with the demand of the new age.
 According to a recent study, almost 87% of supply chain organizations invest in innovative technology to boost their profitability.

 At OSP, a US-based client was using another 340B management system.
 However, that system didn’t address the client’s evolving needs.
 The main task of the client was to have a complete healthcare supply chain management system to identify patient eligibility, manage inventory, provide real-time updates, manage distribution and tracking of drugs, and create agile reports.